 As a solo agent, you reap all the benefits of your hard work.
 On the other hand, you also shoulder all the risks if things in the business go quiet.
-Joining a real estate team can provide you with a source of leads, a greater sphere of influence, and the financial support you may need to make it through particularly tough patches.
+Joining a real estate team can provide you with a source of leads, some useful tech, a greater sphere of influence, and the financial support you may need to make it through particularly tough patches.

 Yes, there is usually a financial sacrifice for this stability in the long run, but staying in the business and making a little bit less is much better than leaving the business altogether.

 Over to You